A generalized e-value feature detection method with FDR control at multiple resolutions: Examples for SFEFP

 For the target FDR level vector $(\alpha^{(1)},\dots,\alpha^{(M)})$, the rejection set of the eDS+gKF-filter is then given by the output of the generalized e-filter, which takes as input the generalized e-values obtained from Lasso+OLS and the group knockoff filter.
 The multilayer FDR control is ensured by the properties of the obtained generalized e-values.

-In practical applications, however, we often relax the target FDR levels to achieve higher power.
-For instance, given $(\alpha^{(1)}, \dots,\alpha^{(M)})$, \cite{katsevich2019multilayer} demonstrated that the $\text{MKF}(c)$ satisfies $\text{mFDR}^{(m)} \leq c_{\text{kn}}\alpha^{(M)}\slash c$, and that the $\text{MKF}(c)+$ satisfies $\text{FDR}^{(m)} \leq c_{\text{kn}}\alpha^{(M)}\slash c$ for $m\in[M]$, where $c_{\text{kn}} = 1.93$.
-Therefore, MKF($c_{\text{kn}}$) and $\text{MKF}(c_{\text{kn}})+$ control the mFDR and FDR at the specified target levels, respectively.
-Authors suggest that practitioners deploy the MKF or MKF+ method, which refers to take $c=1$, without concern for FDR control, as both methods are generally more conservative in practice than theoretically anticipated.
-For the same reason, we also recommend that practitioners appropriately relax the target FDR levels when applying the eDS+gKF-filter.
-We propose the method $\text{eDS+gKF}(c)$-filter, which applies the eDS+gKF-filter with an expanded preset FDR level, where $c$ represents the expansion factor.
-We observe that choosing $c= c_{\text{kn}}$ yields favorable results in our simulations.
+In practical applications, it is recommended to slightly relax the target FDR levels to achieve higher power.
+This is inspired by Katsevich and Sabatti \cite{katsevich2019multilayer}, who demonstrated that the $\text{MKF}(c)+$ satisfies $\text{FDR}^{(m)} \leq c_{\text{kn}}\alpha^{(M)}/ c$ for $m\in[M]$, where $c_{\text{kn}} = 1.93$ and $c>0$.
+They suggest that practitioners deploy MKF(1)+ (denoted by MKF+ for simplicity) rather than $\text{MKF}(c_{\text{kn}})+$ without concern of FDR control, as multilayer methods are generally more conservative in practice than theoretically anticipated.
+For the same reason, we also recommend that practitioners appropriately relax the target FDR levels when applying the eDS-filter and eDS+gKF-filter, etc.